-The Research Expert Advisors Committee (sometimes referred to as expert advisors or technical advisors) consists of technical subject matter experts from various disciplines within DOT&PF.
+The Research Expert Advisors Committee (expert advisors) consists of technical subject matter experts from various disciplines within DOT&PF.
 The Expert Advisors Committee provides input on research needs and acts as a sounding board for new ideas.

 The committee consists of DOT&PF representatives from all technical disciplines.
-The statewide position is responsible to reach out and coordinate with their respective regional counterparts
+The statewide position is responsible to outreach and coordinate with their respective regional counterparts